mahboijoe2/Project_Iliad/README.md

 Johnathan Spiva

 P.S.
-If you would like to assist in this project, please contact me either at okstate.johnathan.spiva@gmail.com
+If you would like to assist in this project, please contact me at okstate.johnathan.spiva@gmail.com